 Meanwhile, at home are two high-school daughters, a son sent home from college and taking his classes online, and a now learning at home kindergartener who celebrated his sixth birthday while sequestered.
 When Henry is home from college, he usually has a job at a restaurant that keeps him busy and provides funding for his college expenses.
 That job, of course, is now nonexistent.
 A pre-med student, he was slated to start his dream job in a lab at the University in May.
 Fortunately, he will be able to begin that in June.

 Lucy, 15 and a high school freshman, is struggling with difficult math concepts in her online class.
 She at least has a friend to hang out with in her “bubble.”
-Frances, her very academic twin sister goes to a different high school and is less than challenged now that her courses are online. sometimes she is the only student participating in her online lectures and discussions.
+This has also been an excellent art-making time for her.
+Frances, her very academic twin sister goes to a different high school and is less than challenged now that her courses are online.
+Sometimes she is the only student participating in her online lectures and discussions.
 She didn’t have a friend she was comfortable enough with to make her one outside contact, so the isolation has been difficult for her, especially since her volleyball season was brought to a halt by the pandemic.